ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 ### Assign c-square, year, month, quarter, area and create table1

-Weareatfinalstageandthecodeinthisblockwillgenerateoneofthetablesrequested by the data call (see annex 1).
+We are at final stage and the code in this block will generate one of the tables requested by the data call.
 The first part of the code pulls together all the fields needed to create the table.
-The second part deals with the aggregation byCSquare.
+The second part deals with the aggregation by CSquare.

 ### Assign year, month, quarter, area and create table2

 We have reached the last section.
-As in the previous one, the first part of the code will create all the fields needed for table 2 (see annex 2) as requested in the data call.
+As in the previous one, the first part of the code will create all the fields needed for table 2 as requested in the data call.
 The second part of the code deals with the aggregation into CSquares.

-Runningthelasttwolinessavesthedataintothe&quot;Results&quot;folder.Don&#39;tforgettocheck the outputs to make sure that everything iscorrect.
+Running the last two lines saves the data into the 'Results' folder.
+Don't forget to check the outputs to make sure that everything iscorrect.

 If you are happy with all the results then you can proceed running the entire code.
 Make sure you double check the names of the input files, ensuring they follow the convention (as in the example) and run the entire code.